Anila-Younas/SoftwareEngineering/README.md

-# AntFarm Simulation Project
+# AntFarm Simulation Assignment using C++ Design Patterns

 ## Project Overview

-The AntFarm Simulation Project is a C++ implementation that demonstrates the application of various design patterns in software engineering.
+The AntFarm Simulation Assignment is a C++ implementation that demonstrates the application of various design patterns in software engineering.
 It includes creational, structural, and behavioral patterns to simulate the behavior and management of ant colonies in a meadow environment.
 The project fulfills academic requirements for implementing design patterns while fostering creative problem-solving skills.

 ## Key Features